-Independent aviation parts broker — Seller of record is the approved supplier
+Independent aviation parts broker — The seller of record is always the approved supplier

 Compliance documentation

-AME Mechanica LLC operates as an independent broker.
+AME Mechanica LLC is an independent broker only.
 We do not certify, approve, or release aircraft parts.
-All certifications are provided by the approved supplier (seller of record).
+Airworthiness documentation is issued by the seller of record (for example, an FAA- or EASA-approved organization).

 AME Does NOT